NGZheWee/ZheWee-NG-Portfolio/Research/README.md

 - Utilized natural language processing (NLP) to analyze certification data and customer reviews, providing insights into how certifications influence consumer perceptions.
 - Developed web scraping tools using DrissionPage, Selenium, and BeautifulSoup to extract and analyze Amazon product data, automating pagination, login, and data extraction with error handling.
 - Conducted sentiment analysis comparing LLMs, BERT, and VADER using correlation matrices and aspect-based analysis in Python.
 Applied LDA topic modeling to assess customer perceptions and inform sustainable design strategies.
 [View Full Documentation](https://github.com/NGZheWee/EngineeringDesignScholarProgram_UCB)

-## Future Research Projects

-More research projects will be added to this repository as they are completed, covering topics such as sustainable engineering, machine learning, and design innovation.